 - Total parlay odds of +669

 A parlay requires a minimum of two selections.
-Some books cap the number of bets you can include, but the majority allow 10 or more choices on a single slip.
+Some books cap the number of bets you can include, but most allow 10 or more choices on a single slip.
 The returns can be lucrative, but a single wrong pick means you lose your bet.

 You can create parlays from a series of pregame bets, props or some combination of the two.
 There has been a rise in “same-game parlays” in recent times, which means you make multiple picks from the same game, such as props, totals and moneyline bets.